 Sl.
-No. No. Indicators Description 1 The choice of crop type to be planted depends on the soil type of the farm.
-3.51 Greatly Extensive 2 The choice of crop to be planted is based on its ability to withstand varying weather conditions and extreme climatic factors to ensure that productivity is maximized.
-3 The choice of crop is based on its demand and marketability.
+No. Indicators Mean Description 1 The choice of crop type to be planted depends on the soil type of the farm.
+3.51 Greatly Extensive 2 The choice of crop to be planted is based on its ability to withstand varying weather conditions and extreme climatic factors to ensure that productivity is maximized. nditions and extreme climatic factors to ensure that productivity is 3.64 3 The choice of crop is based on its demand and marketability.
 2.91 Moderately Extensive 4 When choosing the crop to be planted, resistance to pests and diseases is considered to avoid high production costs and potential crop failure.
-3.24 Moderately Extensive 5 The availability and cost of planting materials, especially seeds and seedlings, are crucial for achieving cost efficiency in agricultural production.
-3.21 Moderately Extensive Aggregate Mean 3.30 Greatly Extensive
+3.24 Moderately Extensive 5 The availability and cost of planting materials, especially seeds and seedlings are crucial for achieving cost efficiency in agricultural production.
+Moderately Extensive Aggregate Mean 3.30 Greatly Extensive